marioy47/blog-site/posts/neovim-ide-with-lua-for-web-development/index.md

             end
         end,
     },
-    -- Where to look for atucomplete items. sources = {
+    -- Where to look for auto-complete items. sources = {
         { name = "nvim_lsp" },
         { name = "luasnip" },